-Thank you to all who participated in our online Paddlers Show & Tell last night on Dressing for Cold Water Paddling.
+Thank you to all who participated in our online Paddlers Show & Tell on Dressing for Cold Water Paddling.
 Great information and Q&A!
 This post gives basic safety reminders for paddling a kayak, paddleboard (SUP) or canoe, and also links to some of the recommended clothing we discussed.

 For winter paddling opportunities, see our Paddle KC paddling club calendar.